yarielg/wr-price-list-plugin/readme.txt

 == Description ==

-1. Create discount price list
+1. Create Price Lists
-With this feature you can save a lot of time, since you can create a list that is 20% of another list.
-This feature will allow you to create quick discounts or even raise your prices in just seconds.
+Create a price list and assign it to any role.
+With this feature you can have multiple prices to the same product depending the user role.

-2. Bulk Price Update or One-by-One
+2. Quick Price Update or One-by-One
-Preform a bulk update of items pricing within a list by reloading the spreadsheet to latest changes; Or simply change an item's cost manual one by one.
+Instead of going to update a product one by one, you can edit its price in the same screen

-3. Dynamic Sales Price List
+3. Dynamic Sales Price List(Premium)
 Create a Sales Price List(s) based on existing Price List(s).
 Changes to the primary price list will affect child price list.
 Configure child list to be a discount price list or raise cost based on a percentage of the parent list.

 4. Create New User Roles
 Create as many user roles as needed with ease.

-5. Price Lists to User Roles
+5. Price Lists to Categories(Premium)
-Ideal for B2B accounts, assign price lists to user roles.
-Control what specific audiences see on the website.

-6. Price Lists to Categories(Premiun)
 To the typical B2C online store, assigning pricings by role my not by ideal.
 Promote product lines or schedule seasonal sales by setting price list to individual product categories.

-7. Prioritize Price Lists (Premiun)
-Set custom rules in sequential order.
+6. Prioritize Price Lists assigned to product categories (Premiun) Set custom rules in sequential order.
 Make sure the right price is always showing whether it�s for public eye or an individual role.

-9. Hide prices and add to cart button
+7. Hide prices and add to cart button
 You can hide the prices and the add to the cart button for unregistered users.
-You can also define a custom message that will show where the price used to be, this message may contain html code.
+You can also define a custom message that will show where the price used to be,  you also can put a html meesage.

-10. Create Item Price Lists
+8. Create Item Price Lists (Premium)
 Upload an Excel spreadsheet to create price list on WooCommerce.

 == Installation ==